 In 2003 his feature film MAD SONG was cited as “the most promising directorial debut of the year” by The Los Angeles Times.
 National Public Radio lauded the film, favorably comparing it to Robert Altman’s early work.
 In 2004 David helmed one of five individually directed segments of MAN OF THE YEAR starring the late John Ritter.
 The film played in competition at the Slam Dunk Festival in Park City, as well as the Pasadena Method Festival where it won the “Best Performance” award.
 In 2005, David received an Emmy for his photographic contribution to THE LUCKY MAN, a documentary about one man’s tragic battle with ALS.

-David has been a member of the senior faculty at Brooks Institute in Ventura, CA since 2001, teaching writing and directing in the Film and Video Dept.
+David was a member of the senior faculty at Brooks Institute in Ventura, CA from 2001-2016, teaching screenwriting and directing in the Film and Video Dept.

 Born and raised in Iowa, David holds BA degrees in History, English and Philosophy from Marycrest College in Davenport, and an MA in cinema from the University of Iowa.
 His visualization of Heidegger’s “The Clearing” won him first place in the national Refocus Film Festival.